-The Information Society 2022 Multiconference consists of the following conservation
+The Information Society 2022 Multiconference consists of the following conferences:

-- Slovenian Conference on Artificia
+- Slovenian Conference on Artificial Intelligence

-- Data Mining and Data Warel
+- Data Mining and Data Warehouses

 - Cognitive Science

-- Demographic and family
+- Demographic and family analyses

 - Cognitonics

 - Legends of computing

 - Pervasive health and smart sensing

-- International technology travier conference
+- International technology transfer conference

-- Education in information s liety
+- Education in information society

-- Student computer science esearch conferen 2022
+- Student computer science research conference 2022

 - Matcos 2022

-The multiconference is co-or and and supported by severe pior research institutions and societies, among them ACM Slovenia, i.e. the Slovenian of the ACM, SLAIS, but and the second national academy, the Slovenian Engineering Academy.
-In the name of the conference organ yers, we thank all the societies and institutions, and particularly all the participants for their valuable of tribution and their interest in this event, and the reviewers for their thorough reviews
+The multiconference is co-organized and supported by several major research institutions and societies, among them ACM Slovenia, i.e. the Slovenian chapter of the ACM, SLAIS, DKZ and the second national academy, the Slovenian Engineering Academy.
+In the name of the conference organizers, we thank all the societies and institutions, and particularly all the participants for their valuable contribution and their interest in this event, and the reviewers for their thorough reviews.

-The award for life-long outsta erked in memory of Donald Michie and Alan Turing.
-The g contribu Michie-Turing award was give to XXX XXXX for his life-long outstanding contribution to the $(\lambda)$ development and ur country.
-In addition, the yearly recognition for current information s in achievements XXXXXXXXXX.
-The information lemon goes was ard/d to Х XXXX to The where we are the best information service last year went to information XXXXXXX XXXX.
-Cq gratulation XXXX.
+The award for life-long outstanding contributions is presented in memory of Donald Michie and Alan Turing.
+The Michie-Turing award was given to Prof. Dr. Jadran Lenarčič for his life-long outstanding contribution to the development and promotion of information society in our country.
+In addition, the yearly recognition for current achievements was awarded to NIJZ for the zVEM platform.
+The information lemon goes to the censorship on social networks.
+The information strawberry as the best information service last year went to the electronic identity card.
+Congratulations!